 We are headquartered in Newark, California.
 Our principal facilities include properties in North America, Europe and the Middle East, which are primarily for manufacturing, assembly, warehousing, engineering, retail and service, and administrative activities.
-Our current manufacturing facilities are in Casa Grande, Arizona and we are also constructing our planned manufacturing facility in Saudi Arabia.
+We have opened forty-five studios and service centers (excluding temporary and satellite service centers) under leases: thirty-eight in North America, five in Europe and two in the Middle East.
+Our current manufacturing facilities are in Casa Grande, Arizona and Saudi Arabia.
 We currently lease or own the land on which our material properties are situated, and the leased properties are subject to various lease arrangements with third-party entities.